jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.modifyKeyframe (when, stateModification, opt_easingModification)
 ````

 Augments the properties of a pre-existing keyframe.  `when` specifies the millisecond target keyframe to modify.
 For `stateModification`, each property  will overwrite the target keyframe's corresponding property.
-If the the  property in `stateModification` is `null` or `undefined`, then the property on the target will be deleted.
+If a property in `stateModification` is `null`, then the property on the target will be deleted.

 If `opt_easingModification` is specified, it works identically to `stateModification`, but with the easing properties instead of the state properties.